irmen/prog8/docs/source/programming.rst

     returns a pseudo-random float between 0.0 and 1.0

 str2byte(s)
+    converts string s into the numeric value that s represents (signed byte).

+str2ubyte(s)
-    converts string s into the numeric value that s represents (byte).
+    converts string s into the numeric value that s represents (unsigned byte).

 str2word(s)
+    converts string s into the numeric value that s represents (signed word).

+str2uword(s)
-    converts string s into the numeric value that s represents (word).
+    converts string s into the numeric value that s represents (unsigned word).

 str2float(s)
     converts string s into the numeric value that s represents (float).